Mr-Afonso/advent-of-code-js/README.md

 - [x] Day 2
 - [x] Day 3 - over complicated solution (8/10)
 - [x] Day 4 - simple, but you need some interpretation skills for the part 2 (3/10)(7/10)
-- [x] Day 5 - interpretation, interpretation, interpretation and how to manipulate the puzzle input (5/10)
+- [x] Day 5 - interpretation, interpretation, interpretation and how to manipulate the puzzle input (5/10).
+Part 2 memory usage (9/10)
 - [ ] Day 6
 - [ ] Day 7
 - [ ] Day 8